Pay Gap

 The rest of the publication may be even more enlightening and the citations may be useful, but what is important is that this report shows that there is a considerable wage gap even when controlling for factors like education, type of work, and experience.

 Women earn about 80% of what men earn and women earn less compared to men of similar education at every level.
 Using census data from 2014, this is true for all levels of income and education; from women in poverty to women with professional degrees.
 It is also true for women working right out of college compared to their male cohorts.
 It is true for single households headed by women compared with men.
 (Ferris and Stein) Women who work full time, year round in the United States were paid only 82 cents for every dollar paid to their male counterparts in 2018.
 For many groups of women, the gaps are even larger.
 This document provides details about the wage gap measure that the Census Bureau and the National Women’s Law Center (NWLC) use, factors contributing to the wage gap, and how to close the gap.
 4. Are women paid a similar income to men when they get out of college, but the pay gap shows up after they have kids?
-The Gender Pay Gap from the Washington Post does a terrific job of explaining the dynamics and nuances that lead to unequal pay for women.
-(If the link doesn't work, see the graphics below) The data is from 2017 and was compiled using microdata from IPUMS USA for the pay gap by occupation, for the historical change in earnings by share of women in the job, and for the breakdown by education and by workweek.
+The Gender Pay Gap from the Washington Post (Try this link and login with your LUC credentials) does a terrific job of explaining the dynamics and nuances that lead to unequal pay for women.
+(If the link doesn't work, see the graphics below but here is a copy of the article without interactive graphics) The data is from 2017 and was compiled using microdata from IPUMS USA for the pay gap by occupation, for the historical change in earnings by share of women in the job, and for the breakdown by education and by workweek.
 We used decennial census and American Community Survey 5-year data because is the most comprehensive, despite not being the most up to date, and used people who had worked most of the year.
 For the recent, general data points, we used data from the Bureau of Labor Statistics. |

 These charts show that from 1960-2015, jobs that were mostly female (far left) did not grow in income nearly as much as jobs that were mostly male (far right).
 And jobs that became more female (2nd to left) pay declined for men.
 In other words, jobs that are perceived as being female jobs are paid less. |